AtilioA/mpv-reencode-cut/README.md

 | `Ctrl + h` | Clear all cuts                |
 | `Ctrl + e` | Open configuration menu       |

 Rendered files are saved to the `output_dir` (default is the same as the input file's directory).
 Output filenames include cut indices and timestamps.
+For streaming sources, the output directory can be set separately and partial or full downloads are supported.

 ---